 After installing the recent Windows 10 update, numerous users have reported having problems with their Realtek audio driver.
 The audio driver either doesn’t function at all or functions inconsistently.
-Audio is a crucial component of the overall user experience, so it can be very frustrating.
+Audio is crucial to the overall user experience, which can be frustrating.

 Why Realtek Audio Driver Not Working After Windows 10 Update?